xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configure_the_connection_in_the_admin_area_of_your_x-cart_5_store.md

         ![]({{site.baseurl}}/attachments/8750414/8719188.png)
     4. Enable the method you have added by setting the INACTIVE/ACTIVE switch for it to ACTIVE:
         ![]({{site.baseurl}}/attachments/8750414/8719189.png)
-11. If you want the X-Payments credit card form to appear as embedded in your X-Cart store's checkout page, enable the **Use iframe** option in the Connection section of the "X-Payments connector" module settings page:
+11. If you want the X-Payments credit card form to appear as embedded in your X-Cart store's checkout page, enable the **Use iframe** option in the Connection section of the "X-Payments connector" addon settings page:
     ![]({{site.baseurl}}/attachments/8750414/8719190.png)
     Please note that if you enable this option in X-Cart, you must also select an iframe based template for your X-Cart 5 store in the X-Payments admin back end.